StefanVermeent/projectlog/README.md

 obtaining Stage 1 acceptance of your Registered Report.
-You might even want to explore isolated parts of the data without making crucial links between dependent and independent variables—for example, making sure that there is enough variation in key variables.
-OSgit allows you to automatically log your access to the data.
+You might even want to explore isolated parts of the data without making crucial links between dependent and independent variables—for example, making sure that there is enough variation in key variables. projectlog allows you to automatically log your access to the data.

 Explanation TBD